Subjects Studied in Senior School

 - Issue Evaluation: This section contributes a critical thinking and problem-solving element to the assessment structure.
 The assessment will provide pupils with the opportunity to demonstrate geographical skills and applied knowledge and understanding by looking at a particular issue(s) derived from the content of Papers 1 and 2.

 - Fieldwork: This part of the assessment will allow pupils to express their understanding of how fieldwork can be used to investigate and answer important geographical questions.
 Pupils will complete two fieldwork days as part of the GCSE course.

 In summary, Geography GCSE provides an exciting opportunity to engage with some of the most challenging issues facing society, whilst also highlighting the awe and wonder of the planet we all share.

 Welcome to the History Department at Bishop's Stortford College.
 This is a large and dynamic department with a long tradition of success at GCSE and A Level.
 At a time of national concern about the health of History in schools, we are proud that History at the College is consistently very popular: a large majority of pupils study History at GCSE and up to one third of Sixth Formers study it at A Level.
-We have five teaching groups in the Fourth Form (Year 9), four GCSE groups in each of the Lower Fifth (Year 10) and Upper Fifth (Year 11).
+We have five teaching groups in the Fourth Form (Year 9) and four GCSE groups in each of the Lower Fifth (Year 10) and Upper Fifth (Year 11).
 We also have four A Level teaching groups in both the Lower Sixth (Year 12) and the Upper Sixth (Year 13).
 College pupils perform outstandingly well in History examinations and far above national averages.

 Aims, Activities and Outcomes